-- Sales tax: Tax authorities do not get tax revenue until the sale to the final consumer.
+- Sales tax: Tax authorities do not receive tax revenue until the sale to the final consumer.

-- VAT: Tax authorities receive tax receipts earlier, getting them along the entire distribution chain as value is added.
+- VAT: Tax authorities receive tax receipts much earlier, receiving tax revenue throughout the entire distribution chain as value is added.

-What should a purchaser do when a vendor does not have a liability to collect tax, or on specific items as stated in tax law?
+What should a purchaser do when a vendor does not have a liability to collect tax, or to collect tax on specific items, as stated in tax law?

 - Sales tax: Calculate and remit the appropriate use tax to the appropriate tax authority.

-If you are a tax professional dealing with indirect taxes such as sales tax, use tax and VAT, learn how ONESOURCE Determination and ONESOURCE Indirect Compliance will help you in a complex landscape that is ever-changing.
+If you are a corporate tax professional dealing with indirect taxes such as sales tax and VAT, learn how ONESOURCE Determination can help you get tax right the first time, every time.